ramosrenzo/Recipes-Prediction-Model/README.md

 ---

-<iframe src="assets/sns_heatmap.html" width=800 height=600 frameBorder=0></iframe>

 ## Baseline Model
 For our baseline model, we intend to use 2 features, `n_steps` and `n_ingredients`, which are both ordinal discrete variables.
-We are using these two features because in our heatmap, it was two of the variables that didn’t have a negative correlation with `calories`.
+We are using these two features because in our heatmap, these two variables didn’t have a negative correlation with `calories`.

 **Quantitative Features:** `n_steps`, `n_ingredients`